-Regardless the minnow choice, I prefer a small jig in the 1/16- to 1/8-ounce size range for pitching or slowly trolling/drifting.
-If the fish are say six-feet or deeper and the water has some color to it, I prefer to slowly troll or drift through likely areas.
+Regardless of the minnow choice, I prefer a small jig in the 1/16- to 1/8-ounce size range for pitching or slowly trolling/drifting.
+If the fish are say six feet or deeper and the water has some color to it, I prefer to slowly troll or drift through likely areas.
 In shallower situations, holding the boat away and pitching to the fish works.
-The traditional Fire-Ball® Jig and Stand-Up Fire-Ball® Jigs in parakeet or glo watermelon color patterns get lots of play in my boat during early season.
-Recently, an old favorite, the propeller-bladed Whistler Jig® in the new UV color patterns has put lots of early season walleyes in the boat as well.
+The traditional Fire-Ball® Jig and Stand-Up Fire-Ball® Jigs in parakeet or glo watermelon color patterns get lots of play in my boat during the early season.
+Recently, an old favorite, the propeller-bladed Whistler Jig® in the new UV color patterns has put lots of early-season walleyes in the boat as well.
 The added flash and vibration of the blade have triggered fish in situations where other jigs didn’t get bit.

-Regardless the jig chosen, fishing season is finally here, and a walleye dinner is the goal for many anglers.
+Regardless of the jig chosen, fishing season is finally here, and a walleye dinner is a goal for many anglers.
 The tips just offered are designed to help anglers accomplish that goal.
 Good luck on the opener and remember to include a youngster in your next outdoors adventure!